There are approximately 10-12 sites where the eastern population of monarch butterflies aggregate each winter in

 mid-December, these many colonies coalesce into only the ten to twelve colonies that persist each year.

 - The monarch sanctuary region is only 40 miles wide and 62 miles long (65 km x 100 km).
 If you include only

 the boundaried sanctuaries, it is 16 miles wide and 43 miles long (26 x 70 km).

-longitude 99.9W.
-Assuming that monarchs cannot home, and correct the consequences of a miss, those migrants flying
+longitude 99.9W and on the west by longitude 101.0W.
+Assuming that monarchs cannot home and correct the consequences of a miss, those migrants flying

 in from the north must strike the Transvolcanic Belt somewhere within this